 In this tutorial, we will show you how to install Rancher on your CentOS 7.
 For those of you who didn’t know, The rancher is an open-source program that helps you to run the containers in production.
 The rancher is based on Docker, which means it’s possible to run it on a dedicated box, KVM machine, or perhaps on an LXC container.
 Rancher provides a huge library of applications that are installed in a few clicks and also supports docker pictures from Dockerhub.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the Rancher private container service on a CentOS 7 server.
+I will show you the step-by-step installation of the Rancher private container service on a CentOS 7 server.

 Install Rancher on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 yum clean all yum -y install epel-release yum -y update

 Before we install the Rancher server, we have to install the docker-machine.
 If you do not have a docker installed, you can follow our guide here.

 Step 3.
 Installing Rancher.